Saudi Arabia says Qatar boycott to remain in place - Nigeria Today

 Qatar has said repeatedly it is ready for talks on the crisis, and Sheikh Mohammed reiterated that on Wednesday.

-“We welcome any serious efforts to resolve our differences with our neighbours,” he told the Chatham House think-tank in London.
+“We welcome any serious efforts to resolve our differences with our neighbours,” he said.

 Riyadh and its supporters have severed air, sea and ground links with Qatar, cutting off vital routes for imports including food.